ma-compbio/Phylo-HMRF/README.md

 - -j, --initial_magnitude : initial magnitude for initial parameters, default = 1

+- --quantile: whether to compute signal quantiles on each chromosome: 0: load existing file; 1: compute, default = 1

+- --miter: max number of iterations to perform, default =60

+- --resolution: genomic bin size, default = 50000

+- --ref_species: reference species, default = hg38

+- --chromvec: chromosomes to perform estimation: -1: all the chromosomes for human, default = 1

+- --output: output directory to save files, default = "." (the output files are saved in the current directory)

 Example: python phylo_hmrf.py -f 1 -n 20 (using Phylo-HMRF to estimate 20 states on syntenic regions on chromosome 1)

 For the provided example, the input includes four files: edge.1.txt, branch_length.1.txt, species_name.1.txt, chromosomeID.synteny.txt, and path_list.txt.
 Please follow the descriptions of the example input files to prepare the input files for your own study.
 Please keep the input files in the directory specified by the argument '-p' (or '--root_path').
 The directory of the input data files are set to be the current working directory by default.
 For the current version of Phylo-HMRF, please use the same file names as used in the example.